MDecker-MobileComputing/Ionic_EigenesPlugin/README.md

-# Simple Capacitor plugin #
+# Custom Capacitor plugin #

 This repository contains the code for a simple Capacitor plugin called "helferlein", see [this folder](helferlein).
 Further, the repository also contains a Ionic/Angular app that demonstrates the usage of this plugin, see folder [plugintest](plugintest).

 The plugin contains two methods, see also [definitions.ts](helferlein/src/definitions.ts):
 * `holeUptime()`: Gets value of current [uptime](https://en.wikipedia.org/wiki/Uptime) as string containing hours and minutes; only implemented for platform "Android".
 * `loggeNachricht()`: Writes log message, implemented for platforms "Web" and "Android", whereas for the latter different log levels (Debug till Error) are supported.

 <br>